vacanza/holidays/docs/holiday_categories.md

 - Religious holidays for minority populations
 - Cultural observances with optional recognition

-#### MANDATORY *(Planned for deprecation)*
+#### MANDATORY *(deprecated)*

-Holidays that must be observed by law in specific contexts.
-Currently only used by Macau.
-This category may be phased out in favor of OPTIONAL to improve clarity and consistency.
+Holidays that were legally required to be observed in specific contexts.
+Previously used in Macau, where "Mandatory (Statutory) Holidays" have since been reclassified under the `PUBLIC` category, and "General Holidays" are now included in the `OPTIONAL` category - following the same approach as in Hong Kong.

 #### HALF_DAY